 -

-In the closing panel representatives of the stakeholder community will look back on over a decade of FAIR implementation: 11 years since the FAIR Data Principles workshop in Lorentz, 9 years since the publication in Scientific Data and 7 years since the Turning FAIR into Reality report.
+In the closing panel representatives of the stakeholder community will look back on over a decade of FAIR implementation: 11 years since the FAIR Data Principles workshop in Lorentz, 9 years since the publication in Scientific Data and 7 years since the Turning FAIR into Reality report. - Where are we now?

 - Where did you expect us to be?